2001-Fri Feb 24 08:02:44 MST 2017

 Fry Funeral Home in Iowa with her husband, David.
 With that in mind, she thought it made perfect sense to add a therapy dog to their business.

-this one with Magic) or on business cards.
-And the dogs have been known to become celebrities in their communities.
+commercials (like this one with Magic) or on business cards.
+And the dogs have been known to become celebrities

 Like this article?
 Have a point of view to share?
 Let us know!